Cognitive categorization

-Categorization is the ability and activity of recognizing shared features or similarities between the elements of the experience of the world (such as objects, events, or ideas), organizing and classifying experience by associating them to a more abstract group (that is, a category, class, or type), on the basis of their traits, features, similarities or other criteria that are universal to the group.
-Categorization is considered one of the most fundamental cognitive abilities, and as such it is studied particularly by psychology and cognitive linguistics.
+Categorization is a type of cognition involving conceptual differentiation between characteristics of conscious experience, such as objects, events, or ideas.
+It involves the abstraction and differentiation of aspects of experience by sorting and distinguishing between groupings, through classification or typification on the basis of traits, features, similarities or other criteria that are universal to the group.
+Categorization is considered one of the most fundamental cognitive abilities, and it is studied particularly by psychology and cognitive linguistics.

 Categorization is sometimes considered synonymous with classification (cf., Classification synonyms).
 Categorization and classification allow humans to organize things, objects, and ideas that exist around them and simplify their understanding of the world.
 Categorization is something that humans and other organisms do: "doing the right thing with the right kind of thing."
 The activity of categorizing things can be nonverbal or verbal.
 For humans, both concrete objects and abstract ideas are recognized, differentiated, and understood through categorization.
 Objects are usually categorized for some adaptive or pragmatic purposes.

 Categorization is grounded in the features that distinguish the category's members from nonmembers.
 Categorization is important in learning, prediction, inference, decision making, language, and many forms of organisms' interaction with their environments.

-Overview of categorization
+Overview

 Categories are distinct collections of concrete or abstract instances (category members) that are considered equivalent by the cognitive system.
 Using category knowledge requires one to access mental representations that define the core features of category members (cognitive psychologists refer to these category-specific mental representations as concepts).

 To categorization theorists, the categorization of objects is often considered using taxonomies with three hierarchical levels of abstraction.
 For example, a plant could be identified at a high level of abstraction by simply labeling it a flower, a medium level of abstraction by specifying that the flower is a rose, or a low level of abstraction by further specifying this particular rose as a dog rose.
 Categories in a taxonomy are related to one another via class inclusion, with the highest level of abstraction being the most inclusive and the lowest level of abstraction being the least inclusive.
 The three levels of abstraction are as follows: